ehgh/COVID-19-case-estimation-and-policy-effects/README.md

 This code, provides tools to predict the effect of various Non-Pharmaceutical Interventions (NPI) by estimating the daily number of infected cases of a disease.
 The data provided is for COVID-19 in Germany for the duration of Feb 18, 2020 to May 7, 2020.

-Code is programmed by Ehsan Gholami (contact: egholami@ucdavis.edu) and Ashutosh Nayak (contact: ashnayak@ucdavis.edu).
-Data are provided by Jörn Boehnke and Ashutosh Nayak.
+For inqueries contact Ehsan Gholami (contact: egholami@ucdavis.edu).

 ## Abstract